PLA-AP/PLA/README.md

 ### Data Preparation

 The data required for training is provided in the `dataset/processed_fingerprints_data.h5` file.
-This file contains the processed RF fingerprint data for each device, which is used to train the models.
+This file contains the processed RF fingerprint data for each device, which is used to train and validate the models.

 ### Training the Model